Switchback Travel (Jason Hummel)

 What we don’t: Expensive and slim-fitting; nitpicks with some features.

 Not only does backcountry skiing require a distinct skill set from resort skiing, it’s also best done with a completely different set of gear.
-Balancing uphill and downhill performance, backcountry ski pants generally feature a slim fit (read: less fabric getting in the way climbing the skin track), thin, breathable, and stretchy materials, and features like large vents and a beacon-compatible pocket.
-The newly redesigned Patagonia Stormstride is one of the most purpose-built pants out there, getting the job done with a stretchy 40-denier nylon shell and reliable 3-layer H2No Performance Standard waterproofing.
+Balancing uphill and downhill performance, backcountry ski pants generally feature a slim fit (read: less fabric getting in the way climbing the skin track); thin, breathable, and stretchy materials; and features like large vents and a beacon-compatible pocket.
+The newly redesigned Patagonia Stormstride is one of the most purpose-built pants out there, getting the job done with a stretchy 40D nylon shell and reliable 3-layer H2No Performance Standard waterproofing.

-We love the sleek and streamlined look and feel of the Stormstride, which checks in at about a half-pound to a pound lighter than most pants here.
-And after over a season of rigorous backcountry use, they’ve shown impressively few signs of wear or deterioration.
-However, Patagonia hasn’t landed on the perfect design: Notably, the slim fit is restrictive in areas, and some features are simply too pared down, including the small pockets and non-glove-friendly zipper pulls.
-And the thin shell fabric is no match for a burlier resort pant (for comparison's sake, Patagonia's Storm Shift below uses 150D nylon): It'll get the job done in light to moderate moisture but will become overwhelmed in stormy conditions.
-But the Stormstride nevertheless nails the backcountry pant archetype better than most, with a great mix of comfort and mobility, breathability, and waterproofing...
-Read in-depth review
+We love the sleek and streamlined look and feel of the Stormstride, which checks in significantly lighter than most alternatives here.
+And after over a season of rigorous backcountry use, our pair has shown impressively few signs of wear or deterioration.
+However, Patagonia hasn’t landed on the perfect design: Notably, the slim fit is restrictive in areas, and some features are simply too pared-down, including the small pockets and non-glove-friendly zipper pulls.
+And the thin shell fabric is no match for a burlier resort pant (for comparison's sake, Patagonia's own Storm Shift below uses 150D nylon)—it'll get the job done in light to moderate moisture but will become overwhelmed in stormy conditions.
+But the Stormstride nevertheless nails the backcountry pant archetype better than most with a great mix of comfort, mobility, breathability, and waterproofing.

 Best for: Resort and backcountry